Ralph Leo Hayes: Bishop of Davenport

 Many of these communities had been served by parish high schools, while Davenport's new high school was a merger of St. Ambrose and Immaculate Conception academies.
 New buildings were also added at St. Ambrose, Marycrest and Mt.
 St. Claire Colleges.
 The four bishops of Iowa built Mt.
-St. Bernard’s Seminary in Dubuque.
+St. Bernard's Seminary in Dubuque.

-Enrollment in the Catholic Schools reached their highest enrollments during Hayes’ episcopate.
+Enrollment in the Catholic schools reached their highest enrollments during Hayes’ episcopate.
 Elementary school enrollment reached its highest mark in 1960 at 12,074.
 The high schools reached their highest mark in 1965 with 4,129 students.

 A four-day conference sponsored by the National Catholic Welfare Council was held in Davenport in 1949.
 It focused on the themes of industry, education and rural life.
 From 1954 to 1956, Hayes served as the president of the National Catholic Rural Life Conference.
-Its national convention was held in Davenport, Iowa in 1956.Pius XII appointed Hayes as assistant at the pontifical throne on April 30, 1958.
+Its national convention was held in Davenport in 1956.
+Pius XII appointed Hayes as assistant at the pontifical throne on April 30, 1958.

 Hayes established the Papal Volunteers of Latin America in the diocese in February 1961 in response to a plea from Pope John XXIII.
-Missionaries from the diocese were sent to Cuernavaca, Mexico and Ponce, Puerto Rico.
-Hayes attended all four sessions of the Second Vatican Council in Rome during the 1960's, the American oldest bishop in attendance.
+Hayes sent missionaries from the diocese to Cuernavaca, Mexico, and Ponce, Puerto Rico.
+Hayes attended all four sessions of the Second Vatican Council in Rome during the early 1960s; he was the oldest American bishop in attendance.

 Retirement and legacy

-On his 82nd birthday, September 21, 1966, Hayes submitted his resignation to the Holy See in compliance with the Vatican II decree Christus Dominus.
-His resignation was the first such resignation accepted by Pope Paul VI.On October 20, 1966, the pope accepted Hayes' resignation and named him as titular bishop of Naraggara.
+On his 82nd birthday, September 21, 1966, Hayes submitted his resignation as bishop of Davenport to the Vatican in compliance with the Second Vatican Council decree Christus Dominus.
+His resignation was the first such resignation accepted by Pope Paul VI.
+On October 20, 1966, the pope accepted Hayes' resignation and named him as titular bishop of Naraggara.

 After his retirement, Hayes moved to the Kahl Home, a nursing home in Davenport.
-Ralph Hayes died in Davenport on July 7, 1970 at the age of 85.
+Ralph Hayes died in Davenport on July 7, 1970, at age 85.
 Following his funeral in Sacred Heart Cathedral, Hayes was interred in the Bishop's Circle of Mt.
-Calvary Cemetery.
+Calvary Cemetery in Davenport.